 - To be notified by email if your email address appears publicly in any hacked data, sign up to the free service haveibeenpwned.com.
 Look for the Notify Me link at the top of the site.

 - Change your password immediately on any service that has been hacked.
+Start with your email account, as it may be used to reset passwords in your other accounts.
 If you have used the same password on any other service, change your password there too.